 - 1. Referees have ultimate authority during the competition.
-Their rulings are final. - A. The referees will not review any recorded replays. - B. Any questions for the referees must be brought forward by a driver within the time period of two matches. - 2.
+Their rulings are final. - 1.
+The referees will not review any recorded replays. - 2.
+Any questions for the referees must be brought forward by a driver before leaving the field. - 2.
 The only people permitted by the playing field are the two drivers. - 3.
 Each finals alliance will be allotted ONE time out of no more than three minutes.
 The time out can only be called directly preceding a finals match and cannot be taken during a match.
 Time outs can only be taken during the finals of a tournament.
 The matches must progress according to schedule.